 Many are already a little red-faced about having visited a porn site, and are thus emotionally triggered by a porn scam.
 But most times, if not every time, sextortion threats are only that: threats.
 Relax and think about your clicks.
 Be safe and stay off the hook!

 Our Threat Analysis Team examines tens of thousands of reported phishing emails, including ones like these, a week–and have captured tens of millions of threats to date.
-Working together with our powerful machine learning model, they cluster the threats, rate them, and incorporate the nasty ones into our training simulations in real time to ensure our training stays at the cutting edge of the constantly-evolving threat landscape.
+Working together with our powerful machine learning model, they cluster the threats, rate them, and incorporate the nasty ones into our training simulations in real time to ensure our phishing training stays at the cutting edge of the constantly-evolving threat landscape.
 Hoxhunt users are thus drilled on spotting and reporting the latest actual threats making the rounds, removing potentially catastrophic threats from your system with every push of the Hoxhunt reporting button.
 Read more to learn how to equip your employees with the awareness training that will protect your company from phishing scams.